Legal and General Over 50 life insurance review

-With both types of L&G Over 50s life insurance you can choose the free Funeral Benefit Option.
+With both types of Legal and General Over 50s life insurance you can choose the free Funeral Benefit Option.
 Taking this option means your cash sum will be paid directly to Dignity and put towards the cost of a funeral service provided by one of their appointed funeral directors.

 As a thank you, Dignity will contribute a further £250 towards the cost.

 If the cash sum is more than the cost of the funeral, the balance will be paid either to the estate or next of kin.
 If the funeral costs more than the cash sum, the person arranging the funeral services will need to pay the difference.